ECS201A-WQ24/assignment1/README.md

 ## Administrivia

 You should submit your report in **pairs** and in **PDF** format.
 Make sure to start early and post any questions you might have on Piazza.
 The standard late assignemt policy applies.

 ## Introduction

 In this assignment you are going to:

-- see a pactical demonstration of the Iron Law of computer architecture.
+- see a pactical demonstration of the Iron Law of computer architecture,
 - measure the performance differences of a single-cycle like processor vs an in-order pipelined processor.
 - see how the measured performance scales as CPU clock frequency changes.
 - and see the effect of memory bandwidth and latency on measured performance.

 You are going to use a DAXPY program as the workload for your experiments.
 The name DAXPY stands for "Double precision Alpha X Plus Y".
 It’s a commonly used operation in programs that work with matrices and vectors.

 ## Workload

 For this assignment we are going to use a matrix multiplication program as our workload.
 The program takes and integer as input that determines the `size` of the square matrices `A`, `B`, and `C`.

 ```cpp
 void multiply(double **A, double **B, double **C, int size)